torakiki/pdfsam/pdfsam-docs/BUILDnRUN.md

 Build
 ===========
-* move to the pdfsam-parent module with `cd pdfsam-parent`
-* run one of the following commands:
+* run one of the following commands from the project root:
 **Build and install the jars in the local repository executing all the unit test:**
 `mvn clean install`
 **Build and install the jars in the local repository executing quick unit test:**